 At Elwin's request no funeral or viewing will be held.
 We will honor him at a graveside service on Monday June 3, 2019 at 11:00 am at Mountain View Cemetery, 1520 S. 5th Ave.
 Pocatello.

-To send flowers to Elwin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elwin Smith, please visit our floral store.